 Furthermore, the AiR technology reproduces sounds using Casio’s proprietary technique called Linear Morphing.
 It provides seamless dynamic transitions from pianissimo to fortissimo.
-AiR simulates the resonance like the sound bounce within an acoustic piano chamber.
+AiR simulates the resonance like the sound bounces within an acoustic piano chamber.

 The damper pedal replicates the damper resonance as the string vibration in an acoustic grand.
-Hence it creates a dramatic musical expression in a digital piano and further enhances the grand piano experience.
+Hence, it creates a dramatic musical expression in a digital piano and further enhances the grand piano experience.